graph-part/graph-part/README.md

 - **I want to test multiple thresholds and partitioning parameters - How can I do this efficiently ?**
 When constructing the graph, we only retain identities that are larger than the selected `threshold`, as only those form relevant edges for partitioning the data.
 All other similarities are discarded as they are computed.
 To test multiple thresholds, the most efficient way is to first try the lowest threshold to be considered and save the edge list by specifying `--save-checkpoint-path EDGELIST.csv`.
 In the next run, use `graphpart precomputed -ef EDGELIST.csv` to start directly from the previous alignment result.

+- **GraphPart starts with nicely balanced partitions, but after homology removal the sizes are very imbalanced.**
+By default, GraphPart tries to retain as many sequences as possible.
+In cases where the initialization clustering is far away from a valid solution (this happens when there are a lot of classes, with potentially small counts, and when there is high overall sequence similarity in the data), moving sequences between partitions will cause some partitions to grow large at the expense of others.
+You can try `--no-moving` to prevent this behaviour.